Jen-Dean/Consumer_ETL/README.md

 ### Subway
-- Because of the large amount of information, the focus was to extract specifically the Subway type: 6" data only.
+- Constraints: Because of the large amount of information, the focus was to extract specifically the Subway sandwich type: 6" data only.

 ## Code Examples
 *coming soon*